camunda/camunda-docs/docs/components/connectors/out-of-the-box-connectors/amazon-sqs-inbound.md

 1. Set the relevant IAM key and secret pair in the **Authentication** section.
 For example, `{{secrets.MY_AWS_ACCESS_KEY}}`.
 The value can be plain text, but this is not recommended due to security concerns.
 2. In the **Queue Properties** section, set the URL of your SQS Queue and its region.
 3. In the **Message polling properties** section, set the polling wait time.
 This is the duration (in seconds) for which the call waits for a message to arrive in the queue before returning.
-See the [official documentation](https://docs.aws.amazon.com/AWSSimpleQueueService/latest/SQSDeveloperGuide/sqs-short-and-long-polling.html) for more details.
+Refer to the [official documentation](https://docs.aws.amazon.com/AWSSimpleQueueService/latest/SQSDeveloperGuide/sqs-short-and-long-polling.html) for more details.
 4. (Optional) In the **Use next attribute names for activation condition** section, set an array of **Attribute names** or **Message attribute name** (e.g., `["attributeName1", "attributeName2"]`) to receive messages from the queue with specific metadata.
 Alternatively, you can leave it empty to get results with all available attributes.
 Learn more about message metadata [here](https://docs.aws.amazon.com/AWSSimpleQueueService/latest/SQSDeveloperGuide/sqs-message-metadata.html).
 5. (Optional) Configure the **Activation Condition**.
 For example, if an external message has the body `{"messageId": 1, "body": "Hi team", "messageAttributes":{"key":{"stringValue":"value"}}...}`, the **Activation Condition** value might look like `=(messageAttributes.key.stringValue="value")`.
 Leave this field empty to receive all messages every time.
 6. Set **Variable mapping**.
 For example, to get only the message body, you can set `{resultBody: body}` in the **Result expression**.
 Learn more about **Variable mapping** [here](../use-connectors/index.md).

-When using the **AWS SQS Inbound Connector** with an **Intermediate Catch Event**, fill in the **Correlation key (process)** and **Correlation key (payload)**.
+When using the **Amazon SQS inbound Connector** with an **Intermediate Catch Event**, fill in the **Correlation key (process)** and **Correlation key (payload)**.

 - **Correlation key (process)** is a FEEL expression that defines the correlation key for the subscription.
 This corresponds to the **Correlation key** property of a regular **Message Intermediate Catch Event**.
 - **Correlation key (payload)** is a FEEL expression used to extract the correlation key from the incoming message.
 This expression is evaluated in the Connector Runtime and the result is used to correlate the message.